fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 This is suitable for all the Access Key scenarios (This is because some admins can manually touch access keys from the console, this will manage every scenario, trying to eliminate every manual error)

 2 active access keys : It will deactivate the oldest, delete the oldest, create a new AK, replace Secret and deactivate the remaining active.
 (Leaving active only the new one).

 2 inactive access keys: It will delete both, and create a new one, updating secret.

 1 active: and 1 inactive: It will rotate properly

 1 inactive: and 1 active: It will rotate properly

-1 active: it will create a new one, update secret and deactivate the "old" active" 1 inactive: it will delete it, create a new one, update secret.
+1 active: it will create a new one, update secret and deactivate the "old" active"

+1 inactive: it will delete it, create a new one, update secret

-none: It will create 1, update secret.
+none: It will create 1, update secret